nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### 5.5 Inventory

-The functions in the Inventory menu allow you, the head nurse, to add, view, and delete drugs existing in your inventory.
+The functions in the Inventory menu allow you, the nurse, to add, view, and delete drugs existing in your inventory.

 This is an example of the welcome screen for the Inventory Menu.